oceanprotocol/ocean.js/docs/quickstart_simple.md

 In the terminal output you should now see the Data ID (did) outputed.

-Congratulations, you have published your first dataset! 🌊🐠🐡
+Congratulations, you have published your first dataset! 🌊🐠🐡 Now you are ready for the [marketplace flow](docs/quickstart_marketplace.md).